-IRS Launches Directory of Certified Public Accountants Online Tool Which Offers New Option to Help Taxpayers Find a CPA
+IRS Launches Directory of Certified Public Accountants Online Tool Which Offers New Option to Help Taxpayers Find a Accountant

 The Internal Revenue Service today announced the launch of a new, online public directory of Certified Public Accountants.
 This searchable directory on IRS.gov will help taxpayers find a Certified Public Accountants with credentials and select qualifications to help them prepare their tax returns.